Numerical approach to compressible shallow-water dynamics of neutron-star spreading layers: Accretion spreading layer formation

 that varies from $\sim 0.5$ away from the inner radius $R_{\rm in} \simeq 6GM/c^2$ to essentially zero near this radius.
 Making more accurate estimates of the disk thickness in this region would require a more accurate model of its transonic part near the last stable orbit.

-We used a cubic mesh with 98304 faces.
-The simulation covers a time period of $ \sim 1 \unit{\second}$.
+We used a cubic mesh with 24576 faces.
+The simulation covers a time period of $ \sim 1\unit{\second}$.
+A realistic steady-state model of a SL requires a much longer simulation with a duration at least several mass renewal time scales ($\gtrsim 100\unit{s}$).
+A longer simulation would ensure mass equilibrium.
+Besides, the code currently does not have any friction with the NS surface, that is a crucial constituent for angular momentum conservation and energy release.
+We are planning to present a more realistic model in a separate paper.
+Here, we rather expect the simulation to reflect the dynamic-timescale phenomena such as oscillations and instabilities that are expected to emerge during the formation of an SL or a rapid increase in mass accretion rate.
 Results of the simulations are stored as snapshots of all the primitives in all the cells saved several times per rotation period and as high-cadence `light curves' representing the properties of the object from the point of view of a distant observer (see later Section~\ref{sec:SL:timing}).